-- (a) The employee may be given military leave without pay. - (b) During the period of military service the employee shall retain all rights to which he is entitled under the provisions of the Charter of the City and this collective bargaining agreement provided that during a period of military leave in excess of thirty (30) days, annual or sick leave credit may not accumulate.
-During a declared time of war, a recalled employee shall be compensated the difference between his military pay and regular classification pay from the City.

-- (c) After the completion of service the employee may be restored to his former position if the employee is able to perform his former service to the CITY, provided that the employee makes written application for immediate reinstatement within ninety (90) days after receiving an honorable discharge or release from active duty.- The provisions of this subsection shall not apply to any employee receiving other than an honorable discharge. - (d) Persons employed to fill positions becoming vacant under these rules shall hold such positions subject to being transferred to another post, if available, or terminated upon the reinstatement of the returning employee to his former position in accordance with subsection (c). - (e) An employee who works 56 hours in the Bargaining Unit having a reserve status in any of the regular branches of the Armed Services of the United States or Nevada National Guard, upon request to serve under orders for training duty shall be relieved from his duties, upon request, to serve under orders on training duty without loss of pay for a period not to exceed 360 hours in any one calendar year.
+- (a) The employee may be given military leave without pay. - (b) During the period of military service the employee shall retain all rights to which they are entitled under the provisions of the Charter of the CITY and this collective bargaining agreement provided that during a period of military leave in excess of thirty (30) days, annual or sick leave credit may not accumulate unless in a paid status.
+During a declared time of war, a recalled employee shall be compensated the difference between their military pay and regular classification pay from the CITY. - (c) After the completion of service the employee may be restored to their former position if the employee is able to perform their former service to the CITY, provided that the employee makes written application for immediate reinstatement within ninety (90) days after receiving an honorable discharge or release from active duty.
+The provisions of this subsection shall not apply to any employee receiving anything other than an honorable discharge or release from active duty. - (d) Persons employed to fill positions becoming vacant under these rules shall hold such positions subject to being transferred to another post, if available, or terminated upon the reinstatement of the returning employee to their former position in accordance with subsection (c). - (e) An employee who works fifty-six (56) hours in the Bargaining Unit having a reserve status in any of the regular branches of the Armed Services of the United States or Nevada National Guard, upon request to serve under official orders shall be relieved from their duties, without loss of pay for a period not to exceed three hundred sixty (360) hours in any one (1) calendar year.
 The employee shall file with the CITY a copy of such orders indicating thereon the date said duty is to commence and the date duty is to cease.
-The employee shall receive his regular compensation in addition to his military pay.
+The employee shall receive their regular compensation in addition to their military pay.

-Section 5: Bereavement Leave:
+Section 4: Bereavement Leave:

-For 56-hour employees
+For fifty-six (56) hour employees:

 - (a) Upon the death of an immediate family member, an employee will be granted up to forty-eight (48) hours of bereavement leave.
-Bereavement leave is independent of other types of leave. - (b) In the event the funeral services are held 500 miles or more from the City limits of Henderson, Nevada, forty-eight (48) additional hours of bereavement leave may be granted.
+Bereavement leave is independent of other types of leave. - (b) In the event the funeral services are held five hundred (500) miles or more from the City limits of Henderson, Nevada, forty-eight (48) additional hours of bereavement leave may be granted.

-For regular 38-hour employees
+For regular thirty-eight (38) hour employees:

-(a) Upon the death of an immediate family member, an employee will be granted up to three (3) work days off with pay during the 14 day period after the notification of such death.
-Use of these three days beyond the 14 day period requires approval of the Chief or their designee.
-Bereavement leave is independent of other types of leave. (b) In the event the funeral services are held 500 miles or more from the City limits of Henderson, Nevada, two (2) additional work days of bereavement leave may be granted.
-Use of these two days beyond the 14 day period requires approval of the Chief or their designee.
+- (a) Upon the death of an immediate family member, an employee will be granted up to three (3) work days off with pay during the fourteen (14) day period after the notification of such death.
+Use of these three (3) days beyond the fourteen (14) day period requires approval of the Chief or their designee.
+Bereavement leave is independent of other types of leave. - (b) In the event the funeral services are held five hundred (500) miles or more from the City limits of Henderson, Nevada, two (2) additional work days of bereavement leave may be granted.
+Use of these two daysbeyond the fourteen (14)-day period requires approval of the Chief or their designee.

-Section 6: Special Leave:
+Section 5: Special Leave: